 CARMANAH WALBRAN PROVINCIAL PARK

-Carmanah Walbran Provincial Park is a luxuriously forested sanctuary that is without a doubt one of the most remarkable wild places on Vancouver Island.
-The park is home to the world’s tallest sitka, the Carmanah Giant, at 95m (315 ft) and some of the world’s largest spruce trees, some living for 800 years or more.
-The park is also home to ancient, gnarled cedars – estimated to be well over 1,000 years old – clinging to the side hills.
-The park offers protection to diverse forest ecosystems, including a large Sitka spruce ecosystem that represents 2% of BC’s remaining old-growth forest.
+Carmanah Walbran Provincial Park is an amazing preserve of old growth rainforest that is without a doubt one of the most remarkable wild places on Vancouver Island.
+The park is home to the world’s tallest Sitka Spruce, the Carmanah Giant, at 95m (315 ft) and some of the world’s largest spruce trees, some living for 800 years or more.
+The park is also home to ancient, gnarled cedars also estimated to be well over 1,000 years old.
+The park offers protection to a diverse range of forest ecosystems including a large Sitka Spruce ecosystem and represents 2% of BC’s remaining old-growth forest.

 Access to the park is 20 km north of Port Renfrew.